luca-repetto/luca-repetto.github.io/_pages/about.md

 I am an associate professor at the [department of Economics](http://www.nek.uu.se), [Uppsala University](http://www.uu.se) and a research fellow at CESifo.
 I received my PhD from [CEMFI](http://www.cemfi.es), Madrid in 2015.

-I am an applied economist, primarily working in political economy, labor economics, economic history, and behavioural economics.
+I am an applied economist, primarily working in political economy and economic history.
+I have also done some research in behavioural and labour economics.

 Here you can find my [publications](/research/) and a [CV](/assets/pdf/CV_Luca_Repetto.pdf).